-- A. All temporary conservatorships expire automatically at the conclusion of 30 days. - B. When a hearing to establish a permanent conservatorship is continued, the temporary conservatorship will automatically continue to be in effect until the date of continuance, subject to one of the parties presenting an objection to the court and the court ruling otherwise.
-(Adopted 7/1/2006)
+- A. All temporary conservatorships expire automatically at the conclusion of 30 days unless the hearing for the appointment of the LPS conservatorship occurs before the end of the 30-day period. - B. When a hearing to establish a permanent conservatorship is continued, the temporary conservatorship will automatically continue to be in effect until the date of continuance, provided that the temporary conservatorship does not exceed six months, subject to one of the parties presenting an objection to the court and the court ruling otherwise.
+(Adopted 7/1/2006; Rev. 1/1/2023)